An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 1. Yoghurt-mayonnaise sandwich spread

 ...offers the taste of mayonnaise but not its fat content.
-It's a 50-50 blend of mayonnaise with unsweetened low/no fat thick yoghurt (ordinary cheap-as-chips plain yoghurt will make the bread soggy unless it is strained through a clean j-cloth or muslin for at least 3 hours.)
+It's a 50-50 blend of mayonnaise with unsweetened low/no fat thick dairy or plant yoghurt (ordinary cheap-as-chips plain yoghurt will make the bread soggy unless it is strained through a clean j-cloth or muslin for a min 3 hours.)
 It's the best of both worlds and frankly tastes better than plain mayonnaise, even the best-loved brand!

 Variations